 - The child in question is in the custody of a state agency or private agency; or

 - The child is in the legal custody of a private person.

 In other words, the state court must determine the special immigrant’s custody and, in doing so, give this custody to a state court, a state agency, or a private person.

 Lastly, it is also important to note that immigrants who obtain the special immigrant juvenile classification cannot be reunited with both parents since the conditions stipulate that children receiving the classification must have suffered abuse, abandonment, neglect, or similar issues at the hands of their parents.
-The child may be currently living with one parent, and in some instances, this parent may be the legal custodian or be named as legal guardian.
-This is also the case if citizenship by naturalization is obtained after the special immigrant obtains permanent residence, meaning that the special immigrant’s parents will not be able to join them on U.S. soil.
+The child may be currently living with one parent and, in some instances, this parent may be the legal custodian or be named as legal guardian.
+This is also the case if citizenship by naturalization is obtained after the special immigrant obtains permanent residence, meaning the special immigrant’s parents will not be able to join them on U.S. soil.